IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-UCC-Guide.md

 ### Important Citrix Configuration Topics

-- Starting with Citrix VDA 2109, the default “virtual channel allow list” policy changed from “disabled” to “enabled”.
+Starting with Citrix VDA 2109, the default `virtual channel allow list` policy changed from `disabled` to `enabled`.
 This occurs even if you are upgrading an existing installation where you did not change the policy.
 Additional steps are required to allow Zoom, WebEx, and other tools to open a virtual channel.

 Required steps:

-Changing the virtual channel allow list policy to “disabled”:
+Changing the virtual channel allow list policy to `disabled`:

-The easiest way to ensure that Zoom, WebEx, and other tools can create and open a virtual channel to connect to the VDI plugin, is to set the policy for the virtual channel allow list to “disabled”.
+The easiest way to ensure that Zoom, WebEx, and other tools can create and open a virtual channel to connect to the VDI plugin, is to set the policy for the virtual channel allow list to `disabled`.

-If the policy state was changed to “enabled” after updating to VDA release 2109, you can edit the policy to return the status to “disabled”.
+If the policy state was changed to `enabled` after updating to VDA release 2109, you can edit the policy to return the status to `disabled`.

 You will need to open Citrix Studio and navigate to the ICA policies section.
-The following dialog shows the virtual channel allow list policy configured for “disabled”.
+The following dialog shows the virtual channel allow list policy configured for `disabled`.

 ![image031](Images/HOWTO-UCC-Guide-031.png)